tristantimp/thesis/README.md

-# thesis
+# Thesis
-Install libraries with requirements.txt
+Install python packages with requirements.txt

+Before running youtube_query.py, create a Google Developer account and an API key for the YouTube Data API v3.
 Run youtube_query.py in order to get the csv files for the comments from the YouTube videos.
 The script must be run 3 times, with a different video_id each time, to get 3 csv files.

 Preprocess the data using preprocessing.ipynb.